Don't know which guide to buy? Click here for tips.

 by Julie Fanselow

 This guidebook features fun, unusual and different things travelers want to see and experience.
-Discover the best in local dining, quirky cultural tidbits, hidden attractions and unique finds.
+Discover the best in local dining, quirky cultural tidbits, hidden attractions and unique finds in the Gem State.

 Discover Idaho's recreational activities and beautiful scenery with this atlas that contains field checked Landscape Maps TM, an updated recreation guide and a usable GPS grid.
 Learn all about the Gem State before visiting.